Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-readme.md

 In addition to configuring the `managedIdentityClientId` via code, it can also be set using the `AZURE_CLIENT_ID` environment variable.
 These two approaches are equivalent when using the `DefaultAzureCredential`.

 ### Authenticating a user in Azure Toolkit for IntelliJ with `DefaultAzureCredential`
+To Authenticate using IntelliJ, please ensure that configuration instructions [here](https://docs.microsoft.com/azure/developer/java/sdk/identity-dev-env-auth#sign-in-azure-toolkit-for-intellij-for-intellijcredential) have been successfully completed.

-This example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`, on a workstation with IntelliJ IDEA installed, and the user has signed in with an Azure account to the Azure Toolkit for IntelliJ.
+The below example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`, on a workstation with IntelliJ IDEA installed, and the user has signed in with an Azure account to the Azure Toolkit for IntelliJ.

 See more about how to configure your IntelliJ IDEA in [Sign in Azure Toolkit for IntelliJ for IntelliJCredential](https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#sign-in-azure-toolkit-for-intellij-for-intellijcredential).